 What is Chlamydia?

-Chlamydia is caused due to poor hygiene, and mostly it is caused by sexual contact.
+Chlamydia is caused due to poor hygiene, and it is mainly caused by sexual contact.
 It is a type of sexually transmitted infection.
 It causes irritation and pain while urinating.

-Chlamydia, if not treated properly, might affect other parts of the body too and can become a chronic disease.
-Antibiotics can help and stop the spreading of this infection.
+Chlamydia, if not appropriately treated, might affect other parts of the body, too, and can become a chronic disease.
+Antibiotics can help stop the spreading of this infection.

 What is Yeast Infection?

 Yeast infection targets those areas where there is moisture and is unhygienic.
-Yeast belongs to the Fungi kingdom and is a eukaryotic cell type having a single cell with the presence of a nucleus in it.
+Yeast belongs to the Fungi kingdom and is a eukaryotic cell type with a single cell with a nucleus in it.

-It grows rapidly in those areas which have good moisture and warm temperature.
-Weak immunity is a big factor in the spread of yeast infections to other body parts.
+It proliferates in those areas which have good moisture and warm temperature.
+Weak immunity is a significant factor in the spread of yeast infections to other body parts.

 Intake of unnecessary or unprescribed medicines and antibiotics may cause Yeast infections.
 Antifungal powders can be used for the cure of yeast infections.